Commercial Real Estate Loan Criteria

 2. Loan-to-Value (LTV) Ratio

-Lower LTVs are favored as they reduce lender risk.
+Lower LTVs are preferred as they reduce lender risk.

 3. Debt Service Coverage Ratio (DSCR)

-Measures the property's net operating income (NOI) against the annual debt payments.
+Measures the property’s net operating income (NOI) against annual debt payments.

 4. Creditworthiness of the Borrower